 Visit Canary Islands - The Eastern Isles

 The Canary Islands are one of the main tourist destinations in the world and most visitors head for the Eastern Isles with their long sandy beaches and large resorts.
+There is a magnificent range of scenery from Sahara-like desert to thick forest and the old colonial towns are full of charm.

+Whilst belonging to Spain the Canary Islands are located close to the northwest coast of Africa giving them their warm and sunny climate.
 The Canary Islands are made up of seven islands.
 Each one is the tip of hundreds of volcanoes which errupted from the sea millions of years ago and created the dramatic scenery that these islands are famous for.

 The Eastern Isles are Gran Canaria, the biggest of the Eastern Islands, Lanzarote and Fuerteventura.